Specific Objectives

 Example

-The average number of phone calls per day between two cities has found to be jointly proportional to the populations of the cities, and inversely proportional to the square of the distance between the two cities.
+The average number of phone calls per day between two cities has been found to be jointly proportional to the populations of the cities and inversely proportional to the square of the distance between the two cities.
 The population of Charlotte is about 1,500,000 and the population of Nashville is about 1,200,000, and the distance between the two cities is about 400 miles.
 The average number of calls between the cities is about 200,000.

 (b) The average number of daily phone calls between Charlotte and Indianapolis (which has a population of about 1,700,000) is about 134,000.
 Find the distance between the two cities.